MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec-after.md

     ![Total 2023 ledger transactions.](./media/afterYEC3.png)

-5. If you enabled the **Enable Advanced Awareness Options** parameter in step 2, disable it before you move on to step 6.
+5. If you enabled the **Enable advanced awareness options** parameter in step 2, disable it before you move on to step 6.
 In the next steps, you'll reverse the ledger settlement that crossed fiscal years.
-If the **Enable Advanced Awareness Options** parameter is enabled, ledger settlement can't be reversed for fiscal year 2022.
-Therefore, you must disable the **Enable Advanced Awareness Options** parameter before you continue.
+If the **Enable advanced awareness options** parameter is enabled, ledger settlement can't be reversed for fiscal year 2022.
+Therefore, you must disable the **Enable advanced awareness options** parameter before you continue.
-6. After the **Enable Advanced Awareness Options** parameter is disabled, use the same filters on the **Ledger settlement** page to reverse the ledger settlement of the detailed transactions.
+6. After the **Enable advanced awareness options** parameter is disabled, use the same filters on the **Ledger settlement** page to reverse the ledger settlement of the detailed transactions.

     1. Return to the **Ledger settlement** page, and filter on transaction dates for 2023.
 Then find the detailed transactions that make up the $700 total.
 Filtering for this information might not be easy.
 You might have to send the data to Microsoft Excel to evaluate it.
     2. After you have the list of transactions, select the ledger transactions on the **Ledger settlement** page, and select **Mark selected**.
 You don't have to see both sides of the ledger transactions that were settled.
 If you mark either the debit or the credit, everything that has the same **Settlement ID** value will be reversed, even if the **Marked amount** value isn't **0** (zero).